-Advise the NRO Executive Council that the Address Council has concerns as an outcome of its review and that the proposal requires further review within the public policy development process; or
+Advise the NRO EC that the Address Council has concerns and that the proposal requires further review within the policy development process; or

-Request the NRO Executive Council for an extension of time to complete the review of the proposal.
+Ask the NRO EC for additional time to review the proposal.

-Upon receiving a global policy proposal from the NRO EC the members of the PPFT for that proposal will produce a report using the template described in Annex ().
-This report will consist of a statement that the published policy development process of each of the RIRs was or was not followed.
-If it is determined that the published policy process was not followed, the report will provide detailed information where, when, and how the process was not followed.
-Upon completion of its final review, the Address Council will, by majority vote then take one of the three actions identified earlier and described below.

 6.6.1.1.
-Pass the proposal to ICANN for ratification as a global policy
+Submission to ICANN

-If the Address Council determines that the policy proposal has met the review requirements, it will authorize the Chair of the Address Council to transmit the proposal to the Secretary of ICANN for ratification by the ICANN Board of Directors.
-The Address Council will also establish the expected calendar start time of the ICANN ratification period.
-The letter of transmittal will use the template described in Annex ().
-The minutes of the meeting authorizing the transmittal of the proposal to ICANN will note the expected calendar start time of ICANN Board Ratification period.
-Upon receipt by the Chair of the acknowledgement of receipt by the ICANN Secretary, the Chair will confirm the calendar start time of the ICANN ratification period.
+If the Address Council determines that the policy proposal has met the necessary requirements, the Chair will transmit the proposal to the ICANN Secretary to be submitted to the ICANN Board for ratification along with an expected period for the ICANN Board to act.
+The minutes of the Address Council meeting authorizing the Chair to transmit the proposal to ICANN will note the expected calendar start time of the ICANN Board Ratification period, which shall begin once the ICANN Secretary acknowledges the Chair’s submission.

 6.6.1.2.
-Advise the NRO Executive Council that the Address Council has concerns as an outcome of its review and that the proposal requires further review within the public policy development process.
+Process Concerns

-If as a result of its review of the proposed global policy, the Address Council has concerns regarding whether each region’s PDP was followed, the Chair of the Address Council will so notify the Chair of the NRO EC of these concerns and if appropriate, request that the proposal be returned to the regional policy fora for further consideration.
+If the Address Council has concerns regarding whether each region’s policy development process was followed, the Chair will so notify the chair of the NRO EC and, if appropriate, request that the proposal be returned to the regional policy development fora for further consideration.

 6.6.1.3.
-Request the NRO Executive Council for an extension of time to complete the review of the proposal.
+Time Extension

-If in the opinion of a majority of members of the entire Address Council, the review of the policy proposal cannot be completed in the prescribed time, the Chair of the Address Council will so notify the Chair of the NRO EC and will request an extension of time to complete its review.
+If the Address Council determines that it cannot review the proposal within the prescribed time, the Chair will so notify the chair of the NRO EC and will request additional time to review the proposal.

 6.6.2.
-ICANN Review and Ratification
+ICANN Ratification Segment

 6.6.2.1.
 ICANN Board Actions

-The ICANN Board may review the policy proposal and may ask questions and otherwise consult with the ASO Address Council and/or the RIRs acting collectively through the NRO.
-The ICANN Board may also consult with other parties as the Board considers appropriate.
-Within 60 days of receipt of the proposed policy, including any consultation, the ICANN Board may either:
+The ICANN Board may review the proposal, ask questions, or otherwise consult with the Address Council or the RIRs acting collectively through the NRO.
+The ICANN Board may also consult with other parties as it considers appropriate.
+Within 60 days after receiving the proposed policy, the ICANN Board will take one of the following actions:

-Accept the proposal by a simple majority vote; or
+Accept the proposal by a simple majority vote;

-Reject the proposed policy by a supermajority (2/3) vote; or
+Reject the proposal by a supermajority (2/3) vote;

-By a simple majority vote request changes to the proposed policy;
+By a simple majority vote, request changes to the proposed policy; or

-Take no action in which case the policy will be considered ratified as it was presented to ICANN.
+Take no action, in which case the policy will be deemed ratified as it was presented to ICANN.

 6.6.2.2.
 ICANN Board Acceptance and Ratification